hexpresso/WU-2016/nuit-du-hack-ctf-quals-2016/forensic/catch-me-if-you-can/README.md

 https://en.wikipedia.org/wiki/Zip_%28file_format%29#Structure

-I spot two sets of file offsets, allowing a first grouping of the chunks.
+I spot two range of offsets in the `PK^A^B...` file entry headers, allowing a first grouping of the chunks.
 I then spend (too) much time trying to manually reorder the chunks, since I didn't find the ordering key.
 Eventually I figure out that chunks are actually in order... just one of each file alternatively: